rahulpoluri/Idea1/retrospective_on_idea.md

   - Men have extremely high failure rate in finding matches, only the top 10 percent are hightly successful and other are left out as women seek only them in thousands as there is too much choice.
-  - Women face different chanllenges where they often become picky in order to select the right one and they get bombarded with messages from hundreds of men at the same time making them stressed in answering all or picking the right one, and often times their best choice is best for everyone and are less chance eventually to make things go further.
+  - Women face different chanllenges where they often become picky in order to select the right one and they get bombarded with messages from hundreds of men at the same time making them stressed in answering all or picking the right one, and often times their best choice is best for everyone and they have less chance eventually to make things go further.
   - People with average looks rerely succeed, as everything is about looks and cachy bio.
   - Men have a pressure to make the first move and they tend to write to hundreds of profiles a custom message going though thier profiles which kills a lot time by spending countless hours.
-  - Often times its unclear on why the person is on the platform, and do they similar interest in making a long-term meaningful relationship.
+  - Often times its unclear on why the person is on the platform, and do they have similar interest in making a long-term meaningful relationship.
   - There is huge problem of fake profiles in dating apps, and that is by design because when they launch the app to market, people only join when they see so many options available, and in order to achieve that, comapnies often use bots or hired people to create a illusion of crowd there.
   - Data security is huge problem as companies might sell the data to third parties and which might lead to social engineering scams.
-  - Harrassment of women on dating platforms is also a huge problem because to grab attention many people become cheesy and bahave inappropriately.
+  - Harrassment of man and women on dating platforms is also a huge problem because to grab attention many people become cheesy and bahave inappropriately.
-  - Manier times people feel fatigue and they dont use the app for days and other people wait for thier response for ages not knowing what happened.
+  - Manier times people feel fatigue and they dont use the app for days and other people wait for thier response for ages not knowing what happened and left ghosted.
   - Ultimately they are not able to serve thier actual purpose of finding love or relationship for both men and women even after paying a lot.

   ### Matrimonial app problems: